Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 - `ProjectExtensionPoints`, the canonical project contribution identifiers.

 An LSP plugin should normally use `LspServerProvider`.
-Direct `EditorLanguageProvider` implementations are intended for integrations that cannot be represented by the LSP adapter.
+Direct `EditorLanguageProvider` implementations are for integrations that cannot be represented by the LSP adapter.

 ### `:plugin-runtime`

 The Android runtime owns discovery, manifest parsing, class loading, activation, unload, and cleanup.
 It also owns low-level runtime hooks.
 Hooks are an implementation mechanism, not a public extension model, and should not be used where a typed extension point can express the same behavior.

 ### `:app`